 Pink salmon returns to District 5 are expected to be good based on parent-year escapements.
-Two main stock groups are indexed for escapement in the district.
-The Affleck Canal group was well below the lower end of the escapement goal range and the other, Shipley Bay, was in the upper third of the escapement goal range.
+Two stock groups are indexed for escapement in the district.
+Both the Affleck Canal and the Shipley Bay stock groups were comfortably within but towards the lower half of their escapement goal ranges.
 Purse seine openings will be dependent on observations of pink salmon abundance and are anticipated to begin at the end of July.

-District 6 parent-year escapement was moderate.
-All of the primary stock groups (Burnett, Ratz Harbor, Totem Bay, and Whale Pass) were within respective escapement goal ranges.
+District 6 parent-year escapement was good to excellent.
+All of the stock groups (Burnett, Ratz Harbor, Totem Bay, and Whale Pass) were within their escapement goal ranges.
+Totem Bay was at the lower margin of the escapement goal range while Burnett and Whale Pass stock groups were in the upper third of their escapement goal ranges.
+The Ratz Harbor stock group exceeded the upper end of the escapement goal range.
 Purse seine openings will be dependent on observations of pink salmon abundance.
-Openings could begin in late July in the Mosman, Burnett, and McHenry inlets area.
+Openings could begin in late July in the Mosman, Burnett, and McHenry Inlets area.
 Openings in the Clarence Strait portion of District 6 will be restricted for the conservation of McDonald Lake sockeye salmon and are anticipated to begin the first week of August.

-District 7 purse seine openings will vary by section in 2020.
+District 7 purse seine openings will vary by section in 2021.
 Parent-year escapement to many of the early run systems in section 7-A, including Anan Creek, were moderate to excellent.
-Section

-7-A will be open on July 5 for 15 hours.
+Section 7-A will be open in late June or early July.
 Subsequent openings will be based on observations of pink salmon escapement primarily to Anan Creek, and harvest levels.
 The mid to late run systems in Sections 7-A and 7-B had moderate to good parent-year escapement.
 However, early openings in Section 7-B will be restricted for conservation of McDonald Lake sockeye salmon.
-Section 7-B will not open prior to SW 31 (July 26-Aug 1); the area would be restricted to the upper portion of the section if opened in SW 31.
+Section 7-B will not open prior to SW 31 (July 25-July 31); the area would be restricted to the upper portion of the section if opened in SW 31.